KARNATISAITHARUN/documentation/using-ocular/tutorials/deserialization.md

-# Scanning for Deserialization Sinks in Java
+# Examining a Java Application for Deserialization Sinks

 OWASP provides a cheat sheet for typical deserialization sources: